COMO204 Differential Equations

 Mondays, Wednesdays and alternate Fridays, 1-2 pm

-Two hour long computer labs on Mondays, 3-5 pm.
+Two hour long computer labs on Tuesdays, 3-5 pm.

 You are expected to attend the computer lab session allocated to you and completion of computer lab exercises contributes towards internal assessment.